aboisvert/skiis/README.md

   with other tasks (whether they use `Skiis` or not).

 * `Skiis[T]` exposes a `Control` trait that supports cancellation.
+  (This feature is currently experimental.)

-See `CHANGELOG` for evolution details.
+See `CHANGELOG.md` for evolution details.

 ### Performance ###